revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Unix_Interview_Ques.md

 ---

-35. As a developer, if you wanted to check how many block devices are available in your system that is not mounted, which command you will use for that in UNIX?
+35.As a developer, if you wanted to check how many block devices are available in your system that is not mounted, which command you will use for that in UNIX?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)